The Yuranigh Grave and historic site is just off the Mitchell Highway 4km east of Molong. (3km SE of Molong Yuranigh Road, Molong, NSW 2866)

-Yuranighs Aboriginal Grave Historic Site is always open but may have to close at times due to poor weather or fire danger.
+> Yuranighs Aboriginal Grave Historic Site is always open but may have to close at times due to poor weather or fire danger.

-Yuranigh's grave has been listed on the State Heritage Register and is managed by the NSW National Parks and Wildlife Service as an Historic Site.
+> Yuranigh’s grave has been listed on the State Heritage Register and is managed by the NSW National Parks and Wildlife Service as a Historic Site.
 Members of the local Wiradjuri community believe that other important Aboriginal people are buried nearby.

-Aboriginal guides – Yuranigh and Piper
+> Aboriginal guides – Yuranigh and Piper